perry-contribs/clappr-detach-plugin/README.md

-# WIP
-# Clappr-Detach-Plugin
+# clappr-detach-plugin

 A clappr plugin to detach video from screen

 ## Installing
   TODO